Con Dao Archipelago

 A fast boat service linking Vung Tau with Con Lon was established

-Airlines, began operating six flights a week from Ho Chi Minh
+Airlines, operating six flights a week from Ho Chi Minh

 City to Con Dao.
 The aeroplane takes about 50 minutes, and